robotchickn1/SSSIHL_roadshow/README.md

 # Prerequisites:
 ## VirtualBox and Linux OS
 You will need a Linux-based operating system for developing on RISC-V. If you're not already using Linux, you can set it up inside a VirtualBox VM on your current system.[^1]
+## Visual Studio Code with Platformio IDE installed
+You can install any code editor, (preferably Visual Studio Code) and install the Platform IDE Extension in the editor.

+# Procedure:
+##